The Laeiszhalle

 The Organ

 In the Grand Hall you can still see the original organ facade – that is to say, the external shell – of the Walcker organ of 1908.
 That organ was replaced in the 1950s by an instrument made by the renowned organ builder Rudolf von Beckerath.
-The Beckerath organ was sold in 2021 to a Bavarian church and will be replaced in 2023 by a reconstruction of the original 1908 organ.
+The Beckerath organ was sold in 2021 to a Bavarian church and will be replaced until 2026 by a reconstruction of the original 1908 organ.
 The listed organ facade will remain unchanged.